smatechnologies/opcon-deploy-training/docs/Deploy Exercise 10.md

 ### Objective

-Use the **Administration User** Login to Create a Package in the Deploy Client
+Create a Package in the Deploy Client

   - Create a Package named **Congo HR Package**
     - Use the **HR Import** and **HR Import Processing** Schedules in the Package